 Claire Blumenthal not only is part Jewish/part Arab – she is descended from the royal family of Bahrain!
 You can read her story about her royal roots here.

-Written by Connect the Cultures founder Sabina Lohr
+Written by Connect the Cultures creator Sabina Lohr